LauraCarter/ORReries/README.md

 ## How to get involved
 ORReries is a very new project!
+It has a basic [roadmap](https://github.com/LauraCarter/ORReries/projects/1) which sets out some short-, medium- and long-term tasks.

 Currently the best way to get involved is to open an issue or a pull request in this repository.
 The best way to contact the team is to open or comment on an issue.